 - Your undergraduate results - holding an undergraduate degree of 2:1 standard or higher.

 - Extra qualifications and experience - obtaining a Masters degree (or equivalent postgraduate qualification), as well as carrying out professional research or work experience.
 These aren't necessary requirements but will enrich your application.

 - Your financial situation - Research Council funding is awarded on a merit basis.
 However, you can't be receiving any other form of government funding or working full time if you're hoping to submit an application.
-Part-time workers may still be eligible for a reduced sum of funding.
+Part-time workers may still be eligible for reduced funding.

 Is my course eligible for Research Council funding?

-Research Council studentships are open to both Masters and PhD students, although it's PhD applicants who receive the majority of the funding.
+Research Council studentships are open to both research Masters and PhD students, although it's PhD applicants who receive the majority of the funding.
 In 2020/21, UKRI committed over £2billion to the seven Research Councils in the form of research and innovation awards and fellowships.

 Your university department will be able to tell you whether your programme is eligible for funding, as well as offer you advice for submitting a high-standard application.

 How do I apply?

 While specific application processes may differ, each follow the same outline.
 You'll need to be prepared - if you start your research as soon as you've decided you'd like to study for a PhD you'll have a greater idea of what's on offer, what you'd like to do and the steps you need to take to get there.

 Your funding application will usually need to contain: